Praveenstein/My-ML-algorithms/README.md

 # My-ML-algorithms
-These consist of all my python code of some machine learning algorithms that I've learnt so far from the scratch without package.
+These consist of all my python code of some machine learning algorithms that I've learnt so far from the scratch without package and other codes that i do for fun